Flashky/learn-unity/README.md

 ## Anchors

-Anchors are useful to make a component stay at a certain position:
+Anchors are useful to make a component stay at a certain position regardless the used aspect ratio:

 1. Select your component.
 2. Click on the anchor square, it has a middle and center words in it.